chiraag-kakar/createnshare/README.md

 # createnshare
-Create N Share is a No Code solution which gives users the ability to create any type of survey with ease.
+Create N Share is a No Code solution which gives users the ability to create any type of feature rich survey forms with ease.

 # Tech Stack :